SWEEP-Inc/SWEEP-DOCS/source/index.html.md

 3. Their status is defined by their exit code.
 This is the exit code of the docker container, which is the exit code of the command run inside the container.
 Exit code 0 means success.

-**Make sure the images you push are such that they return the exit code 0 if they run successfully** This is standard behaviour, but you can check the exit code of a container locally by running your image and printing the environment variable ?, which contains the exit code of the latest run command.

-    docker run my_image; echo $?

 # Code examples